nashville-software-school/client-side-mastery/book-3-the-initiate/chapters/EDIT_DATA.md

                 an editing form that represents the current state of the resource.
             */
-            recipeId = recipe.id // Hidden value.
+            hiddenRecipeId.value = recipe.id // Hidden value.
 User no see. 🙈
             recipeTitleInput.value = recipe.title
             recipeInstructionsInput.value = recipe.instructions
         })